Campbell-Muscle-Lab/howtos_Python/docs/pages/anaconda/anaconda.md

 ## Using an Existing Environment

 If you are not starting an environment from scratch and are instead wishing to use an existing environment, follow these instructions.

+### Installing Existing Environment From Scratch

+If you are installing the existing environment from scratch, meaning that you have not worked with this environment before, then follow these instructions:

 1. Find the `environment.yml` file located in the repository that you are wishing to work with.
 2. Launch the Anaconda Prompt and type, `conda env create -f environment.yml` in the prompt.
 Anaconda will handle the download and installation of all dependencies.
 3. Start working with your up-to-date repository!

+### Updating Existing Environment

+If you are updating your Anaconda Environment because someone has added a dependency to it, then follow these instructions:

+1. Find the `environment.yml` file located in the repository that you are wishing to update.
+2. Launch the Anaconda Prompt and activate the Anaconda Environment that you wish to update with `conda activate myenv` where `myenv` is the name of the Environment.
+3. Update the `myenv` environment with the `environment.yml` file that you located in step 1 by typing `conda env update -f environment.yml` into the Anaconda Prompt and hitting <kbd>Enter</kbd>.

 ## Creating an Environment from Scratch